-Cash on hand as at June 30 2014 was approximately \$ 1.6 million compared to \$2 million as at March 31, 2014.
-The decrease was entirely due to net operating cash outflow of approximately \$ 400,000.
+Cash on hand as at September 30, 2013 was approximately \$ 3.3 million compared to \$0.2 million as at March 31, 2013.
+The increased cash was due to the acquisition transaction which brought in approximately \$ 3 million in cash balance.

 The Company is in the pre-clinical stage, and as such no revenue has been generated from its operations.
-The Company has accumulated losses of approximately \$7.1 and has negative cash flows from operating activities.
+The Company has accumulated losses of approximately \$7.8 and has negative cash flows from operating activities.

-The Company continues to obtain financing, although there are no assurances that the management's plan will be realized.
+The Company continues to obtain financing and has raised \$300,000 in convertible debts which were converted into common shares in September 2014 and in October 2014 raised additional \$2 million through a private equity placement.
 Management believes the Company will be able to secure the necessary financing to continue operations in the future and meet all its obligations as they fall due.
-However, there is no certainty that required financing can be obtained on time Note 1 to the consolidated interim financial statements for the three m ontsh ended June 30, 2014 reflects this concern.
+However, there is no certainty that required financing can be obtained on time Note 1 to the consolidated interim financial statements for the three and six months ended September 30, 2014 reflects this concern.